KhaledLemes/Challenges/codewars/Even_or_Odd/README.md

 ### [Link to Codewars challenge](https://www.codewars.com/kata/53da3dbb4a5168369a0000fe)

 ## Solving
-This is already a well documented function.
+This is already a well known function.
 I have simply created an *if* statement that returns "Even" if number % 2 == 0 and "Odd" otherwise

 ```go